When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Threats to Validity

 \section{Threats to Validity}

 \textit{Internal Validity.} The manual annotation and taxonomy construction introduce potential bias.
-Although three experienced researchers conduct the labeling with multiple rounds of discussion and arbitration, achieving high inter-rater agreement (Cohen’s $\kappa > 0.87$), their prior knowledge may still lead to confirmation bias, particularly when interpreting discussions on emerging MLLMs.
+Although two experienced annotators conduct the labeling with multiple rounds of discussion and arbitration by an additional researcher, achieving high inter-rater agreement (Cohen’s $\kappa > 0.87$), their prior knowledge may still introduce confirmation bias, particularly when interpreting discussions on emerging MLLMs.
 In addition, the three-level taxonomy (category–subcategory–leaf node) is iteratively developed, and the initial pilot annotation of 200 threads introduces a potential anchoring effect, which may constrain the emergence of new categories despite iterative refinement.
+In addition, we do not systematically analyze the evolution of user concerns across model versions, which may limit the scope of our findings.
+Among the 38 models included in our dataset, the DeepSeek, Qwen, and Llama families contain a relatively large number of model variants.
+However, the discussion volume for individual DeepSeek and Qwen versions is insufficient to support reliable version-level analysis.
+For the Llama family, which provides richer version-specific discussions, we observe that discussions across versions are consistently concentrated on \textit{Access \& Licensing} and \textit{Invocation \& Deployment}, with limited variation in topic distribution.
+The two annotators further review all threads under these dominant themes and do not identify additional recurring concerns or version-specific patterns beyond those reported in our study.
+Therefore, we believe that the absence of version evolution analysis is unlikely to substantially affect our main findings, although future studies with more extensive longitudinal data may reveal evolutionary trends that are not captured in our dataset.

 \textit{External Validity.} Our dataset is limited to Hugging Face and includes only 38 highly active models (21 GLLMs and 17 MLLMs, each with at least 50 discussion threads), which limits generalizability to other platforms (e.g., ModelScope, PyTorch Hub) or proprietary models (e.g., GPT-4, Claude).
+Models with limited popularity often have too few discussion threads to support meaningful qualitative analysis.
+As a result, our study is restricted to models with sufficiently active communities.
+Consequently, the findings may not fully capture issues specific to niche or emerging models.
 Although 662 threads are randomly sampled with a 95\% confidence level and 5\% margin of error, the sample may not fully represent the broader LLM ecosystem.
-Nevertheless, the scale of the dataset is comparable to that of prior empirical studies on LLMs ~\cite{lyu2025my, wang2024understanding, yu2026does}.
+Nevertheless, the scale of the dataset is comparable to that of prior empirical studies on LLMs~\cite{lyu2025my, wang2024understanding, yu2026does}.
 Furthermore, the removal of extremely short or image-only posts excludes some modality-specific feedback.

 \textit{Construct Validity.} The operationalization of user concerns relies on the proposed taxonomy, which, despite iterative refinement into 7 top-level categories and 17 subcategories, still involves ambiguous boundaries.
 For example, distinctions between \textit{Generation Quality} and \textit{Reasoning Ability} may depend on subjective interpretation.
 In addition, sentiment labeling (like/dislike/neutral) is conservative and is only applied when explicit opinions are expressed, which may underestimate nuanced or implicit user dissatisfaction.